-View the SIECUS STATE PROFILES-an annual publication that includes individual profiles on sexuality education policy, data, and funding for all 50 states, the District of Columbia, Puerto Rico, associated states, and the outer United States territories.
+View the SIECUS State Profiles -an annual publication that includes individual profiles on sexuality education policy, data, and funding for all 50 states, the District of Columbia, Puerto Rico, associated states, and the outer United States territories.

-2. Once you know about sex ed in your community, advocate for change at the district and state levels with the following resources:
+2. Once you know about sex ed in your community, advocate for change at the district and state levels.